legenddaniel/MyPractices/Readme.md

 Features:

-    1. Indeed.ca index without sign-in.
+    1. Indeed.ca index without Sign-in and History modules.
+You can use this page as if you are using the real Indeed index.

     2. Including almost all the features (full-screen/window mode layouts, styles, events and functions) of the real Indeed.ca index but might have a little bit differences.
 Some of them are identified in the page as comments when hovering on specific elements which are usually with an underline/border.